 Changing your motorcycle tires on your own for the first time usually takes several hours and can even take several days.
 There is a lot to learn and you must have some special tools at hand.
 First skill is to be able to read what are the tire specification, you can read Decypher the secret code: How to Read Motorcycle Tire Size like a pro to know more on the subject.

 However, over time as people get more experienced, they tend to drastically cut down on the time they need to change their motorcycle tires.

-Changing tires on your own usually involves the investment in some tools.
+Changing tires on your own usually involves an investment in some tools.
 However, in the long run, most riders can save on money.
-If you want to explore more and if you ride a adventure motorcycle it can be a essential skill to learn.
+If you want to explore more and if you ride an adventure motorcycle, it can be an essential skill to learn.
 If you want to know more on repair of motorcycle tire you can read Can You Patch Motorcycle Tire?
 Comprehensive Repair Guide or Can Motorcycle Tire Be Plugged? – Be the Hero and save the ride.

 Changing tires in a shop

 Changing motorcycle tires at a shop takes about 15 to 2.5 hours on average.
 How much time the mechanic will need will depend on their experience, equipment, the type of motorcycle, and whether it is a carry-in or ride-in service.

 However, since these are businesses that have to make a living, we have to keep in mind that they often charge by the book and not by the actual time it takes them to change your tires.

 The time needed and prices will also vary depending on a few other factors.
 For a more in-depth take, check my article on: How much does it cost to change motorcycle tires.
 There I go over the average prices of motorcycle tire installation, mounting, and all you need to know.